Heat vs Pelicans Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 11)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every past game between the Heat and Pelicans and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every angle between the Heat and Pelicans and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most fixated on the linear correlation of factor knucklehead sportsbettors often put on coaching factors between a Heat team going up against a possibly unhealthy Pelicans team.
-Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line in particular.
+Interestingly enough, the data has been most focused on the linear correlation of weight knucklehead sportsbettors regularly put on coaching factors between a Heat team going up against a possibly unhealthy Pelicans team.
+We’ve found the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.